 - Best Time To Go: Fall

 West Coast: San Francisco To San Diego On The PCH

-On one of the most filmed and photographed stretches of highway in the world, renting a drop top is highly recommended but renting a surfboard is basically required (and they’re much easier to fit in a convertible, so …).
-Both ends of the trip are dense in pop cultural history, which is interrupted by several hundred miles of the kind of scenic beauty that gave rise 200 years ago to the phrase, “Go west, young man.”
+On one of the most filmed and photographed stretches of highway in the world, the Pacific Coast Highway is one of the country’s most glorious stretches.
+Renting a drop top is highly recommended; renting a surfboard is basically required (and they’re much easier to fit in a convertible, so …).
+Both ends of the trip are dense in pop-cultural history, which is interrupted by several hundred miles of the kind of scenic beauty that gave rise 200-years-ago to the phrase, “Go west, young man.”
 Make sure you drive North to South, or you’ll be craning (and veering) to catch ocean views from the wrong side of the road.

 Key Spots You’ll Hit: Haight-Ashbury — Golden Gate Bridge — Half Moon Bay State Beach/Barbara’s Fishtrap — Santa Cruz Beach Boardwalk — Monterey Bay Aquarium — Pebble Beach Golf — Carmel, CA — Big Sur/Julia Pfeiffer Burns State Park/Post Ranch Inn — Hearst Castle — Morro Bay Kayaking — Cambria, CA/Outback Trail Rides — Santa Barbara/State Street Shopping/Paragliding —The Strand House — Neptune’s Net — Hollywood Walk of Fame — Griffith Observatory — Aquarium of the Pacific — Huntington Beach/Jack’s Surfboards — Torrey Pines State Park — San Diego/Safari Park/Coronado Island/Bus Tour